BerkeleyML/berkeleyml.github.io/syllabus.md

 While collaboration is encouraged for discussing approaches, all solutions must be written up individually in your own words and code, in accordance with the [Collaboration Policy](#collaboration-policy-and-academic-honesty).

+- All homeworks are weighted equally, and we automatically drop the homework with the lowest percent score.
+- Homeworks are self-graded.
+Staff will spot-check certain problems and adjust grades if needed.
 - All homeworks must be submitted to Gradescope by their posted deadlines.
 There may be separate coding and written Gradescope portals for the same assignment; please check that you are submitting the right part.
 - Homeworks and projects have both public (visible) and hidden autograder tests.
 The public tests are mainly sanity checks.
 For example, a sanity check might verify that the answer you entered is a number as expected, and not a word.
 The hidden tests generally check for correctness, and are invisible to students while they are completing the assignment.
 - The primary form of support students will have for homeworks and projects are **office hours** and **Ed**.